 – And then… One day I had a feeling about something wrong with this service and I even get up at 6 am to make backups (I use the plugin “All in One WP Migration” to do that) of my main two sites and when I finished I go to sleep a little more because, in fact, I couldn’t sleep all night with the concern when I turned on the computer again at 12 pm the site was ok but in my dashboard, there was a new message that said “Service no longer available” and it was impossible to enter my Cpanel… and I felt horrible I swear because if you’re a blogger you know how much time and effort we put in our projects.

 After this everything became chaos, I made a Paypal dispute to get their attention, and Voilá they answered like flash (but inside they have been closing the client tickets) and started to fight with me, even they threaten me telling me they were going to report my domains as fraud or something like that.

 I just have to say that many things came up to the light like:

 – They said they were online since 2010 but they have changed their name and they now have a new domain with only one year old.

 – They were not in the US completely because their invoices were made in El Salvador.

 – I started to look for reviews and I was not alone, there were a lot of people thinking that they are going to disappear, people trying to get answers to their hosting problems, delays on support, etc.

 MISTAKE #3 Don’t make backups

-Thanks to the course “WP affiliate Suite” I learned how we can make a complete backup of our site by ourself if we use WordPress using a simple plugin called All in One WP Migration, believe me, it is very useful, it’s free, easy, just take like 3 minutes and if everything happens with that file and the same plugin you can reinstall your site completely.
+Fortunately, thanks to the course “WP affiliate Suite” I learned how we can make a complete backup of our site by yourself if we use WordPress using a simple plugin called All in One WP Migration, believe me, it is very useful, it’s free, easy, just take like 3 minutes and if everything happens with that file and the same plugin you can reinstall your site completely.